swayf/grako/README.rst

 The methods in the base parser class return the same AST received as parameter, but derived classes can override the methods to have them return anything you like (like a *Semantic Tree*).
 You can use the base class as a template for your own parser.

-The default ASTs are dictionary-like objects that contain one item for every named element in the original grammar rule.
+The default ASTs are either lists, or dict objects that contain one item for every named element in the original grammar rule.
 Items can be accessed through the standard dict syntax, ``ast['key']``, or as attributes, ``ast.key``.

-AST entries are single values if only one item was added to a name, and lists if more than one item was added.
+AST entries are single values if only one item was added to a name, or lists if more than one item was added.
 There's a provision in the grammar syntax to force an entry to be a list even if a single item was added.

 Using the Tool